 St. Nicholas Abbey Heritage Railway (I did this)

-Inside this blog post, I’ll share the safest beaches for swimming, snorkeling beaches, inform you about potentially dangerous marine animals, and other Beach safety tips!
+So inside this guide, I share the safest beaches for swimming, currents, potentially dangerous marine animals and other beach safety tips!

 Anja on a beach is Carlisle Bay in Barbados, after swimming with turtles